Baoguo Temple (Mount Emei)

 Baoguo Temple (报国寺 (報國寺, Bàoguó Sì)) is a Buddhist temple located on Mount Emei, in Emeishan City, Sichuan, China.
 It is the site of the Buddhist Association of Mount Emei.
-The temple mainly enshrines Buddhist Bodhisattvas as well as sages of Confucianism and deities of Taoism, which makes unique temple of three spiritual traditions.
+The temple mainly enshrines Buddhist Bodhisattvas as well as sages of Confucianism and deities of Taoism, which makes it a unique temple of three spiritual traditions.

 History

 The temple traces its origins to the former Huizong Hall (会宗堂), founded by Mingguang (明光) in the Wanli period (1573–1619) of the Ming dynasty.
-During that time, the temple enshrines deities of the three religions with Samantabhadra Bodhisattva in the middle, Taoist deity Guangchengzi and Confucian sage Lu Tong on the left and right sides.
+During that time, the temple enshrines deities of the three religions with the Buddhist bodhisattva Puxian in the middle, Taoist deity Guangchengzi and Confucian sage Lu Tong on the left and right sides.
 This represents the prevailed idea of Three Teachings Harmonious as One in the Ming and Qing dynasties.

 In the reign of Shunzhi Emperor in the Qing dynasty, monk Wenda (闻达) moved the temple to the present site.

 In 1703, in the Kangxi era, Kangxi Emperor named it "Baoguo Temple".

 The temple was enlarged in 1866 by monk Guanghui (广惠).

 Baoguo Temple was inscribed as a National Key Buddhist Temple in Han Chinese Area by the State Council of China in 1983.

 Architecture

-Now the existing main buildings include the Shanmen, Hall of Maitreya, Mahavira Hall, Seven Buddha Hall and Buddhist Texts Library.
+Now the existing main buildings include the Shanmen, Hall of Mi Le, Mahavira Hall, Seven Buddha Hall and Zangjing Ge.